marcoappio/hydra-mq/README.md

 ## Adding dependencies to messages

 We can enqueue messages that run according to an arbitrary dependency DAG.
 We do this by providing a `dependsOn` parameter that takes an array of message ids.

 Only messages in their starting state can be referenced.
-An attempt to "depend" on a job that has progressed will result in the enqueue failing.
-To prevent this from happening, it is strongly encouraged that you construct the DAG within an explicit database transaction.
+Any attempt to "depend" on a message that has transitioned beyond said starting state will result in a `DEPENDENCY_NOT_FOUND` result, with the enqueue ultimately failing.
+Thus, it is _strongly_ recommended that any dependency DAG is constructed within a single transaction - to ensure no state transitions occur.

 If any message in the DAG fails to process, its failure will transitively propagate to all of its descendents.
+This cascading failure behaviour can be overridden by specifying a `dependencyFailureCascade` parameter when enqueuing:

 ```typescript
 const client = await pool.connect()